ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Each Message can be marked with Send Parameters to control how Data associated with the Message will be sent down to the underlying Protocol Stack and transmitted.
 Note that these properties are per-Message, not per-Send.
-All data portions associated with a single Message share properties.
+All data blocks associated with a single Message share properties.
 For example, it would not make sense to have the beginning of a Message expire, but allow the end of a Message to still be sent.

-Parameters may be added to a Message object before the Message is used for sendings.
+Parameters may be added to a messageContext object before the context is used for sending.
+Once a messageContext has been used with a Send call, modifying any of its parameters is invalid.

 ~~~
-Message := NewMessage()
+messageContext := NewMessage()
 Message.Add(parameter, value)
 ~~~